Monetra/mstdlib/cluster/README.md

 Leader any more).
-Similarly, log entires like InsertKey, CompareAndSetKey, IncrementKey, and DecrementKey might all be rewritten to a simplified InsertOrReplaceKey as an optimization to prevent the Follower nodes from needing to do additional work.
+Similarly, log entires like InsertKey, CompareAndSetKey, IncrementKey, and DecrementKey might all be rewritten to a simplified InsertOrReplaceKey as an optimization to prevent the Follower nodes from needing to do additional work that the Leader has already performed.

-If the validation step of the plugin fails for Follower receiving the replicated log, the node will immediately go into an Error state and notify all connected peers.
-This most likely means the node is corrupt.
+If the validation step of the plugin fails for Follower receiving the replicated log, the Follower node will immediately go into an Error state and notify all connected peers.
+This most likely means the node is corrupt and will need to reinitialize its state from scratch.

 In addition to the above log insertion/interpretation, the plug-in system must also support serialization and deserialization of the data (regardless if stored on disk or in memory) for bringing new nodes online.
+Only so many log entries may be maintained for incremental state restoration, so it may be necessary to do a bulk sync (especially if we're talking multiple-GB of data).
-For large datasets it is strongly recommended to implement chunking of the data.
+For large datasets it is strongly recommended to implement chunking of the data within the plugin dataset.

 An optional callback can also be called to rollback log entries.
 Most implementations probably won't have this ability.
 This would only be called